 I have to mention the indigenous harvesting preferences.
 Typically, most people, even mushroom enthusiasts would say that wet or black huitlacoche is probably not good for the table.
 But, there's plenty of videos online of indigenous people harvesting corn smut that is grey, plump and perfect as I mentioned before, as well as old, slimy looking, or pure black.

-My assumption is that the kernels turn a dark hue and evolve into powdery black spores as they mature, meaning that the process of turning black is not bacterial decomposition, but rather a natural enzymatic reaction used to spread spores, or what's known as "deliquescing" in mushroom speak.
+The kernels turn a dark hue and evolve into powdery black spores as they mature.
+The process of turning black isn't bacterial decomposition, it's a natural enzymatic process used to spread spores.
+In mushroom speak, it's known as "deliquescing".

 Corn smut isn't the only mushroom to turn black and gooey, and a nearly identical analogy can be found in shaggy mane mushrooms, which can also be used as food after they deliquesce, assuming they're cooked.

-The taste of huitlacoche is interesting.
-I've had flavors vary in my collections, but one of the first things I taste is an earthy flavor, with a slight bitterness and a not-unpleasant metallic taste, sometimes, but not always followed by a corn-like sweetness.
+The huitlacoche taste is interesting.
+It has an earthy flavor, with a slight bitterness and a not-unpleasant metallic taste, sometimes, but not always followed by a corn-like sweetness.

 It's a strong flavor that some people won't like, which you can say about most things people call a delicacy.

-I won't lie to you and say I loved it at first-I didn't.
-But, if you don't like it at first, don't give up until you've tried it a few different ways.
-The more I read about the history and tradition the more I wanted to give it another shot.
-After I met a farmer that grows it I couldn't get enough.
+If you don't like it at first, don't give up until you've tried it a few different ways.
+The more I read about the history and tradition the more I wanted to find delicious ways to cook it.

 Huitlacoche is perishable and susceptible to moisture, so you want to process it quickly after it's harvested.
 Freezing is my first choice, but drying works too.

-If you find a good patch of corn mushrooms and want to preserve them, the best way (as well as the easiest) is to freeze them.
-To freeze it, I put my kernels into a vacuum bag, seal and freeze.
+Freezing is the best way (as well as the easiest) is to preserve the mushrooms.
+Put the kernels into a vacuum bag, seal and freeze.
 Frozen corn mushrooms can be cooked directly from frozen, or thawed and cooked.
 Once they thaw they'll quickly start to release liquid.

 If you work quickly, corn mushrooms can be dehydrated.
 I haven't come across any traditional recipes using the dried mushrooms, but they work just fine.